BlueBerri0/swf-for-google-sites/README.md

-# swf-for-google-sites
+# Flash games for google sites

-# copy embed code
+copy embed code

-# replace GAME_NAME_HERE with the game file name
+replace GAME_FILE_HERE with the game file name

-# put the embed code into your google site
+put the embed code into your google site